Creating & Performing a Production Run

 The recipe shows you all the items required for the stage.

-Auto Assign Batches will automatically assign batches to the order on a first in first out (FIFO) basis.
+Auto Assign Batches will automatically assign batches to the order on a first in, first out (FIFO) basis.
 You can also configure batches to always be automatically assigned to a batch in your production settings.

 The instructions to complete this stage of the production batch, where "Stage" will vary depending on whatever stage production is at.
-In this example it is "Packaging" so would say "Packaging Instructions".

 Tracking time spent on this stage of production.